MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 - Apps created in Teams that use Dataverse for Teams will only be accessible in Teams and Teams Mobile, regardless of the user's license.

-- For any standalone Power Apps or Power Automate usage, which includes API access as well, the Dataverse for Teams schema will need to be promoted to Common Data Service.
+- For any standalone Power Apps or Power Automate usage, which includes API access as well, the Dataverse for Teams schema will need to be promoted to Dataverse.

 - No direct API access or pro developer experience will be provided, and only Power Apps embedded within the Teams client will be able to access the runtime.